 Each tile consists of two main sections, which yield for a logically separated structure and are responsible for aligning the content passed to them.
-Those sections are:

 body(Required)—Configured by nesting a

 header(Optional)—Configured either by passing a string to the

 <kendo-tilelayout-item-header>element of type TileLayoutItemHeader inside the tile.
 Both approaches will result in rendering a header section above the body.

-The header section of the tiles is required if the reorderable option of the TileLayout component is enabled.
+reorderableoption of the TileLayout component is enabled.
 End-users will be able to drag the tiles through their headers.

 Each tile occupies a predefined number of rows and columns.
-The default size is 1 row and 1 column.
+The default size is one row and one column.
 To configure the number of rows and columns the tile will occupy, set its

 row—Specifies the initial row of the tile.

 col—Specifies the initial column of the tile.